SierraCollegeCEC/sccec_sparkfun_avc/prototype/TDD.md

 observed state to the predicted state, and applies a gain value to this difference to determine a weighted average between the two.
 Lastly, the filter updates what it thinks its accuracy currently is.
-These details are expounded upon in the section on the Kalman filter.
+The details are in the Kalman filter section.
 The new state estimation is sent to the navigation subsystem inside a navData struct.
 The relevant files are sensors.cpp and kalman.cpp, and their header files.

 ### Navigation Subsystem
 The navigation subsystem begins by reading the filtered heading,